Mshriver2/Simon/README.md

-# Simon Game PHP
+# Simon Game JS
-A replica of the classic Simon game implemented in PHP.
+A replica of the classic Simon game implemented in Javascript.

 ## Getting Started
 Load index.php into a webserver, load the page, play the game!